dylanwilson21/roony-governance/docs/DEVELOPMENT_STATUS.md

 # Development Status

-**Last Updated**: December 4, 2025
+**Last Updated**: December 8, 2025

 ## Project Overview

 Roony is a financial firewall for AI agents.
-It sits between AI agents and payment systems, evaluating purchase requests in real-time and issuing just-in-time virtual cards via Stripe Issuing.
+It sits between AI agents and payment systems, evaluating purchase requests in real-time against spending limits and guardrails.

-## Current Status: MVP Complete + Phase 0 (Foundation) ✅
+## Current Status: Alpha Ready ✅

-The MVP is fully functional with a simplified governance model and the new Phase 0 foundation (saved payment methods + transaction fees).
+The alpha version is ready for early testers.
+Users can add a card, set spending limits, and their AI agents will receive the card details when purchases are approved.

+### What's New in Alpha

+- **Alpha Card Storage** - Users can paste card details directly (stored in org settings)
+- **Real Card on Approval** - MCP endpoint returns actual card details when purchases pass governance
+- **Quick Start Guide** - `docs/QUICK_START.md` with Claude Desktop setup instructions
+- **Simplified Flow** - No Stripe Issuing required, works with any card (virtual recommended)

+### Alpha Warning

+This is an early alpha.
+Card details are stored and returned to agents on approval.
+Users should use a virtual card service (Privacy.com, etc.) with its own spending limits as a second layer of protection.

 ## Governance Model